 - Prayer simply dies from efforts to pray about “good things” that honestly do not matter to us.
 The way to get to meaningful prayer for those good things is to start by praying for what we are truly interested in. — Dallas Willard

 - Prayer must lay before God what is in us, not what ought to be in us. — C.S.
 Lewis

 - If prayer is to grow, it must begin in honesty. — John Ortberg

 - According to Jesus, by far the most important thing about praying is to keep at it. — Frederick Buechner

 The next time your mind wanders, take it as a sign that it’s something to speak with God about.
 It might be the very reason why it came to your mind in the first place.

-[Keith Reed is the Director of MinistryLift for MB Seminary.
+[Keith Reed is Director of Special Projects for MB Seminary.